Azure/azure-sdk/docs/cpp/implementation.md

 {% include requirement/MUSTNOT id="cpp-test-implicit-assign" %} use implicit assignment inside a test.
 This is generally an accidental omission of the second `=` of the logical compare.
 The following is confusing and prone to error.

-{% highlight c %}
+{% highlight cpp %}
 if (a = b) { ... }
 {% endhighlight %}

 Does the programmer really mean assignment here?
 Sometimes yes, but usually no. Instead use explicit tests and avoid assignment with an implicit test.
 The recommended form is to do the assignment before doing the test:

-{% highlight c %}
+{% highlight cpp %}
 a = b;
 if (a) { ... }
 {% endhighlight %}

-{% include requirement/MUST id="cpp-no-register" %} use the register sparingly to indicate the variables that you think are most critical.
+{% include requirement/MUSTNOT id="cpp-no-register" %} use the register keyword.
 Modern compilers will put variables in registers automatically.
-In extreme cases, mark the 2-4 most critical values as `register` and mark the rest as `REGISTER`.
-The latter can be `#defined` to register on those machines with many registers.

 {% include requirement/MUST id="cpp-be-const-correct" %} be `const` correct.
-C provides the `const` keyword to allow passing as parameters objects that cannot change to indicate when a method doesn't modify its object.
+C++ provides the `const` keyword to allow passing as parameters objects that cannot change to indicate when a method doesn't modify its object.
 Using `const` in all the right places is called "const correctness."

 {% include requirement/MUST id="cpp-use-hashif" %} use `#if` instead of `#ifdef`.
 For example:

-{% highlight c %}
+{% highlight cpp %}
 // Bad example
 #ifdef DEBUG
     temporary_debugger_break();